 Letters must be addressed to individuals living within the City boundary although letters to public bodies and government Departments with addresses outside the City will also be accepted.

-Circularised mail to large numbers of people will not be accepted.
+Please note circularised mail will not be accepted.

 Councillors can also be provided with prepaid envelopes for use in their routine correspondence to constituents etc. Please speak to Kate McCafferty, Democratic Services Assistant to request an allocation of prepaid envelopes.